 These tests are an opportunity to see if you do have the skills and abilities you would need if you got the job.
 If you fail, you can move on to your next job application.
 That’s far better than being given a role you are unsuited to and wasting time in a job you dislike.

-What’s more, if you are unsuccessful due to mark from the test it allows you to consider whether you need to look at ways to help improve that skill.
+What’s more, if you are unsuccessful due to marks from the test it allows you to consider whether you need to look at ways to help improve that skill.

 Skills testing usually takes place before an interview.
 Therefore, if you get through the tests you are required to take, you know you have the skills the employer is looking for.
 This should give you confidence when you’re called for an interview.